psworld143/tms_api/super-admin/carrier-assignment/README.md

-# Carrier Assignment Module
+# Carrier Users Module

 ## Overview
-The Carrier Assignment module manages the assignment of users to carrier organizations.
+The Carrier Users module manages the assignment of users to carrier organizations.
 It allows super admins to assign users to specific carriers with defined roles, permissions, and departments.

 ## Database Schema